keroloussamy/nextjs-dashboard/README.md

 ### Dynamic rendering
 With dynamic rendering, content is rendered on the server for each user at request time (when the user visits the page).
 There are a couple of benefits of dynamic rendering: Real-Time Data, User-Specific Content, Request Time Information (such as cookies or the URL search parameters).

+## Request waterfall or parallel
+"Request waterfall": "waterfall" refers to a sequence of network requests that depend on the completion of previous requests.
+You can request in parallel using Promise.all() or Promise.allSettled() this good for performance but what happens if one data request is slower than all the others?

+## Streaming
+Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.

+There are two ways you implement streaming in Next.js:
+- At the page level, with the loading.tsx file.
+- For specific components, with ```<Suspense>```.